1963 NBA All-Star Game

-The 13th National Basketball Association All-Star Game was played on January 16, 1963, at Los Angeles Memorial Sports Arena in Los Angeles.
-The coaches were Red Auerbach for the East, and Fred Schaus for the West.
-This was the last All-Star game to feature one of the original All-Stars from the 1951 game, with Bob Cousy making his thirteenth and final All Star appearances.
+The 13th Annual NBA All-Star Game was an exhibition basketball game played on January 16, 1963, at the Los Angeles Memorial Sports Arena in Los Angeles, California, home of the Los Angeles Lakers.
+This was the first All-Star Game to be held in the Los Angeles metropolitan area.

+This was the last All-Star game to feature one of the original All-Stars from the 1951 game, with Bob Cousy making his thirteenth and final All-Star appearances.
+The East All-Stars won 115–108, with Bill Russell of the Boston Celtics winning the NBA All-Star Game Most Valuable Player award after logging 19 points and 24 rebounds.